Ulster Defence Regiment: Training

 25% of the new recruits in 1970 had no previous military or special constabulary experience.
 Training was done by a team of regular soldiers attached to each unit headed up by a training major, assisted by former instructors from the armed forces who were recruits themselves.

 The annual training commitment for each part-time soldier was twelve days and twelve, two-hour training periods.
 Part of which included attendance at annual training camp.
 As an incentive, any soldier who fulfilled his training was given an annual bounty of £25-£35, later increased to £150 for the first year, £250 for the second and £350 for the third and subsequent years.
 This bounty in modern terms would be worth £1674 per year.
 Pay was also given for training days but this was less than the rate for operational duty.

 As with all British military recruits, training started with an introduction to basic battle skills and the book of the same name, which, where possible, was issued to each individual soldier.
 Instruction was also given on the Army marksmanship pamphlet Shoot to Kill.

 Part-time (and later, permanent cadre) soldiers were required to attend an annual camp for a seven-day period.
 Camps were located at:

 These camps not only provided intensive training but they included days out and social events where soldiers could relax and drop their guard, well away from the troubled areas they normally patrolled.

 From 1975 onwards specially trained search teams were created to comb the countryside and derelict buildings for illegal stashes of weapons and explosives.
 Some of these dumps were booby trapped and particular care and alertness was needed.

-Training continued to be done at each battalion's own HQ until 2 July 1979 when the UDR Training Centre opened at the old weekend training camp at Ballykinlar, Co Down.
+Training continued to be done at each battalion's own HQ until 2 July 1979 when the UDR Training Centre opened at the old weekend training camp at Ballykinlar, County Down.
 The first recruit courses as the centre for permanent cadre troops were four weeks long and the subjects included physical training, foot drill, assault course, range firing, foot and mobile patrol procedures (including vehicle stops), map reading, signals, first aid and a grounding in legal responsibilities.
 The first recruit course passed out on 28 July 1979 and the salute was taken by Brigadier David Miller, Commander UDR.
 Courses were not just for permanent cadre and included training for:platoon commanders, platoon sergeants, potential NCOs, skill-at-arms, surveillance, intelligence, photography and search updating.

 In 1990 the UDR Training Centre became responsible for all military training in Northern Ireland.
 Under the command of a regular army lieutenant colonel seconded to the UDR.
 The centre then ran courses for the regular army and RAF Regiment individual reinforcements on search team training, combat medics, skill-at-arms, and NCO training; as well as the management of the extensive weapon ranges at Ballykinlar.